Boosting projective methods for quantum process and detector tomography

 with $a_{ij}$ and $b_{ij}$ being random real numbers drawn from a standard normal distribution.
 The matrix in Eq.~\eqref{input-mat} has trace one but is not guaranteed to be PSD, nor TP as long as $p>0$.
 For our simulations, we consider $p \in \{0.001, 0.01, 0.1\}$.

 To test the performance of our algorithm, we compared our protocol with existing approaches commonly used for finding the closest Choi state.
-We considered the following five methods: \begin{enumerate}[(i)] \item Cholesky-based approximation (CBA): Projects the input matrix onto the set of density matrices of dimension $d^2\times d^2$, and subsequently applies the correction derived in Eq.~\eqref{eq:closest_choi_cholesky} to project it onto the trace-preserving set. \item Two-stage solution (TSS)~\cite{xiao2022two}: Projects the input matrix onto the positive set of matrices by setting to zero the negative eigenvalues, and projects the resulting matrix onto the $TP$ set using the same analytical projection as in (i). \item HIPSwitch~\cite{Surawy_Stepney_2022}: It maintains a list of half-spaces containing CP matrices, and projects onto the intersection of hyperplanes, ensuring consistency with the projection onto the intersection of half-spaces.
-Then, the final state is mixed with the identity (see Eq.~\eqref{eq:correc-id}) to ensure positivity as in Dykstra + Identity as detailed in App.~\ref{appendix:HIP}. \item Dykstra + CBA: It alternates between $CP$ and $TP$ projections with intermediate steps.
+We considered the following five methods: \begin{enumerate}[(i)] \item Cholesky-based approximation (CBA): Projects the input matrix onto the set of density matrices $CP1$ of dimension $d^2\times d^2$, and subsequently applies the correction derived in Eq.~\eqref{eq:closest_choi_cholesky} to project it onto the trace-preserving set. \item Two-stage solution (TSS)~\cite{xiao2022two}: Projects the input matrix onto the set of positive matrices $CP$ by setting to zero the negative eigenvalues, and projects the resulting matrix onto the $TP$ set using the same analytical projection as in (i). \item HIPSwitch~\cite{Surawy_Stepney_2022}: Alternates between Alternate Projections (AP) and Hyperplane Intersection Projection (HIP) to iteratively update the input matrix, ensuring it satisfies the CPTP conditions.
+AP mode alternates between CP1 and TP projections, while HIP mode accumulates half-spaces that contain CP1 that are kept if the projection onto the intersection between TP and the half-spaces or hyperplanes defined in AP is the same.
+Switching between the two is based on cosine similarity or step counts and the process continues until convergence.
+Finally, the resulting state is mixed with the identity matrix (see Eq.~\eqref{eq:correc-id}) to ensure positivity, as detailed in App.~\ref{appendix:HIP}.

+\item Dykstra + CBA: It alternates between $CP1$ and $TP$ projections with intermediate steps.
 We run this adopting the stopping criteria proposed in Ref.~\cite{birgin2005robust}, and then the Cholesky-based projection is applied to the resulting matrix.
 Implementation of the pseudocode is shown in Algorithm 1. \item Dykstra + Id: Same as the method above, but the final correction is performed by mixing the resulting matrix with the identity to ensure the result is in the set of quantum channels as in Eq.~\eqref{eq:correc-id}. \end{enumerate}